 - Lack of advanced functionalities

-- Integration with specific monitoring tool only
+- Integration with specific monitoring tools only

 - Lack of reporting feature